 In an old-fashioned glass filled with ice, pour the gin and chilled tea.
 Add the lemon juice and sugar to taste.

-Garnish with lemon wheels.
+Garnish with a lemon wheel.
+Serve and enjoy.

 - For the best flavor, brew the tea with hot water then chill it in the refrigerator.
 Make a large batch of tea and it will be ready to build the cocktail whenever you like.

 - Earl Grey is a black tea blend with a hint of citrus.
 For loose-leaf tea, use about 1 teaspoon for 1 cup of near-boiling water, or use one teabag.
 It generally requires 4 to 5 minutes to steep, but follow the brewing time recommended with the tea you're using.